-The lower resolution RegCM4 simulations (~50 km) extend from 3.8 to 23.0 °E, and 37.5 and 51.0 °N, whereas the high-resolution RegCM4 simulations (~12 km) are carried out over a domain extending between 5.3 and 20.4 °E and 38.4 to 50.1

-135 °N, i.e. including the Alpine and Balkan Mountain ranges in their full extent, along with the north-central Apennines (Fig. S1).
-However, our focus for the envELA calculations is on the Greater Alpine region (~4 to 16°E and ~43.5 to 48.5°N), where bias correction is applied to temperature and precipitation data produced by RegCM4 (Eqs.
-1, 2) based on two observational datasets covering this area.
+The lower-resolution RegCM4 simulations (~ 50 km) extend from 37.5 to 51.0° N and 3.8 to 23.0° E, whereas the highresolution RegCM4 simulations (~ 12 km) are carried out over a domain extending between 38.4 to 50.1° N and 5.3 and 20.4° E, including the Alpine and Balkan mountain ranges in their full extent, along with the north-central Apennines (Fig. S1 in the Supplement).
+However, our focus for the envELA calculations is on the greater Alpine region (~ 43.5 to 48.5° N and ~ 4 to 16° E), where bias correction is applied to temperature and precipitation data produced by RegCM4 (Eqs.
+1 and 2), based on two observational datasets covering this area.

-2.3 Land-use and topography reconstruction
+2.3 Land use and topography reconstruction

-- 140 During the LGM, the land surface conditions were quite different from present, and this information needs to be fed into the model, as it may affect the regional climate (Ludwig et al., 2017).
+During the LGM, the land surface conditions were quite different from the present, and this information needs to be fed into the model, as it may affect the regional climate (Ludwig et al., 2017).
 These conditions may be reconstructed using available proxies and palaeoclimate archives.
-First, for LGM conditions we modified the present-day model topography (GMTED2010; Danielson and Gesch, 2011) and bathymetry (ETOPO1; Amante and Eakins, 2009) by decreasing the sea level by 120 m (Peltier and Fairbanks, 2006), and changed the land sea-mask in order to account for the corresponding variation of the - 145 coastline.
+First, for LGM conditions, we modified the present-day model topography (GMTED2010; Danielson and Gesch, 2011) and bathymetry (ETOPO1; Amante and Eakins, 2009) by decreasing the sea level by 120 m (Peltier and Fairbanks, 2006) and changed the land-sea mask in order to account for the corresponding variation in the coastline.
 The resulting dataset was then interpolated by the RegCM4 preprocessor tool onto the desired grids at 12 and 50 km.
-This caused a smoothing of the topography that in particular affected the smallest orographic features, such as mountain tops and narrow valleys.
+This caused a smoothing of the topography that in particular affected the smallest orographic features, such as mountaintops and narrow valleys.
 Finally, we added a two-dimensional representation of the LGM glaciers based on Ehlers et al. (2011).
-Because of the topography smoothing and the relatively coarse RegCM4 resolution, the Alpine glacier thickness is not considered in the topography representation, although Merz et al. (2015), Imhof (2021) and Velasquez et al. (2022) highlighted - 150 the importance of including glaciers' topography into global and regional palaeoclimate models.
-Concerning LGM vegetation cover, we constructed a high-resolution dataset (Del Gobbo, 2021) based on proxy data (Watts et al., 1996; Monegato et al., 2015; Sirocko et al., 2016; Duprat-Oualid et al., 2017), using an association of plant types in each region with altitude and latitude, modulated by a random spatial distribution within each region.
-Every plant type is characterised by an annual cycle in leaf and steam area index.
+Because of the topography smoothing and the relatively coarse RegCM4 resolution, the Alpine glacier thickness is not considered in the topography representation, although Merz et al. (2015), Imhof (2021), and Velasquez et al. (2022) highlighted the importance of including the topography of glaciers in global and regional palaeoclimate models.
+Concerning LGM vegetation cover, we constructed a high-resolution dataset (Del Gobbo, 2021) based on proxy data (Watts et al., 1996; Monegato et al., 2015; Sirocko et al., 2016; Duprat-Oualid et al., 2017), using an association of plant types in each region with altitude and latitude, which was modulated by a random spatial distribution within each region.
+Every plant type is characterized by an annual cycle in the leaf and steam area index.

-155 2.4 Bias correction
+2.4 Bias correction

-Despite the fine resolution used and the model customization, biases can still affect RCM output data due to initial and boundary conditions from the driving GCM (the MPI-ESM-P is characterized by a northward shift of the upper-level North-Atlantic jet stream; Ludwig et al., 2017) as well as the parameterization of processes occurring at finer scales than the simulations' resolution (Velasquez et al, 2020).
-Since we need absolute temperature and precipitation values to reconstruct the temperature over the Alpine range and a wet bias in precipitation over the western Alps (fig. S2 and S3).We first calculated the bias by comparing observations and pre-industrial RegCM4 data for both variables.
-Then we applied a correction to the RegCM4 PI and 21 ka BP temperature and precipitation, assuming that the biases between model and observations are the same in the two time periods.
-Precipitation is thus corrected by applying a linear scaling approach:
+Despite the fine resolution used and the model customization, biases can still affect RCM output data due to initial and boundary conditions from the driving global climate model (GCM; the MPI-ESM-P is characterized by a northward shift in the upper-level North Atlantic jet stream; Ludwig et al., 2017) and the parameterization of processes occurring at finer scales than the resolution of the simulations (Velasquez et al., 2020).
+Since we need absolute temperature and precipitation values to reconstruct the envELA, we thus applied a first-order bias correction to our data in order to account for model biases, such as a cold bias in temperature over the Alpine range and a wet bias in precipitation over the western Alps (Figs. S2 and S3).
+We first calculated the bias by comparing observations and pre-industrial RegCM4 data for both variables.
+Then we applied a correction to the RegCM4 PI and 21 ka temperature and precipitation, assuming that the biases between the model and observations are the same in the two time periods.
+Precipitation is thus corrected by applying a linear scaling approach, as follows: